 Actually two related concepts were expressed.
 First, that we are being made in God’s image after His likeness.
-To be in God’s image means that we are thinking along with God; speaking along with God; and acting along with God.
-This is the way the Lord Jesus Christ, The Expression of God, has been thinking, speaking, and acting from eternity.
+To be in God’s image means that our desires, will, thoughts, words, and actions are in harmony with God’s will for us.
 This is the rest of God.
 To live in the rest of God is not difficult.
 As we keep asking God to express His thoughts, words, and actions in us, He does just that.

 The second topic, related to the first, had to do with the nature of the Kingdom of God.
 The Church is the government of the Kingdom of God.
 The purpose of the Christian Era, the Church Era, has been to develop the government of the Kingdom of God.
 The forming of the Kingdom began with the revealing of the King of the Kingdom, the Lord Jesus Christ.

 After the Lord Jesus come the victorious saints, the nobles of the Kingdom, we might say.